APIDevTools/swagger-parser/README.md

 * Supports Swagger specs in __JSON or YAML__ format
 * __Validates__ against the [official Swagger 2.0 schema](http://github.com/reverb/swagger-spec/blob/master/versions/2.0.md)
 * Dereferences all __$ref__ pointers, including pointers to __external files and URLs__
-* Intelligently resolves and caches external files and URLs
+* __Tested__ in Node.js and all major web browsers on Windows, Mac, and Linux
-* Tested in Node.js and all major web browsers (Chrome, IE, Firefox, Safari)
+* Asynchronously downloads and __caches__ external files and URLs
 * Nested $ref pointers are supported, even in external files and URLs
-* Multiple $ref pointers to the same definition are resolved to the same object instance, thus maintaining [strict reference equality](https://github.com/BigstickCarpet/swagger-parser/blob/29ebda3ca739574791ebc24913121d6d765ce24f/tests/specs/dereference-spec.js#L110)
+* Multiple $ref pointers to the same definition are resolved to the same object instance, thus maintaining [strict reference equality](https://github.com/BigstickCarpet/swagger-parser/blob/e1867cd9b14666a726264ba45641f2e4761edf61/tests/specs/dereference-spec.js#L127)

 Basic Example